FG alleges conspiracy in $9.6bn judgment debt - Vanguard News

 “On our part in CBN, we know that as a foreign company, if you are investing in a contract or project in Nigeria, there are various options that you adopt.

-“If you are bringing in machines into the country to execute a contract, you must file certain forms and pay some money through the CBN.
+“If you are bringing in machines into the country to execute a contract, you must fill certain forms and pay some money through the CBN.

 Emefiele said “we have gone through our records but we do not have any information to show that the company brought in one cent into the country for the purported project.